In a Nutshell

-You can purchase courses from your account, or start with some free sample lessons.
+You can purchase courses and mini-lessons from your account, or start with some free sample lessons.
 Courses include a series of lessons, exercises, tests, and grammar and vocabulary PDF sheets.

-You start by either listening to or watching the main lesson content, which includes podcast episodes, news reports, and film extracts.
-The pronunciation courses also include interactive video lessons, where you compare your pronunciation with that of pre-recorded native speakers.
+You start by either listening to or watching the main lesson content, which includes podcast episodes, news reports, and film or TV extracts.
+The pronunciation courses consist of a video-lesson followed by an interactive session, where you compare your pronunciation with that of pre-recorded native speakers.

 Then, you explore the content in more depth using grammar sheets, exercises, and tests.
 For example, a lesson might test you on your understanding of a podcast episode’s conversation topics and use of colloquial phrases.